Your Guide to Credit Card Processing Fees in Canada

 4 ways small businesses can reduce credit card processing fees

 • Encourage customers to use cash or debit.
 Offering a small discount for using cash or debit could motivate your customers to opt for those payment methods instead of credit cards.
-Remember that if you pass any credit card fees onto customers, you are required to advise them (like with a sign).
+Remember that if you pass any credit card fees on to customers, you are required to advise them (for example, with a sign).

-• Only accept Visa and Mastercard.
-Unless you can get in on the Amex OptBlue Wholesale Discount Rate, you might choose to avoid Amex cards.
-With the discount, you’ll pay similar processing fees to Word Elite Mastercards.
+• Only accept Visa and Mastercard: Unless you can get in on the Amex OptBlue Wholesale Discount Rate, you might choose to avoid Amex cards.
+With the discount, you'll pay similar processing fees to World Elite Mastercards.

 FAQ